Bourbon Reforms: French influence

 The new Bourbon kings kept close ties with France and used many Frenchmen as advisors.
 French innovations in politics and social manners never fully replaced Spanish laws and traditions but became an important model in both areas.
 As a result, there was an influx of French goods, ideas, and books, which helped spread the ideas of the Enlightenment throughout the Spanish world.
+Imperial rivalry and competition was also a large factor of the Bourbon Reforms, and since France was the more dominant power, the Spanish tried to compete with their intellectual power.
 In a sense, all things French came into fashion during the subsequent century and gave rise to a new type of person, the afrancesado, who welcomed the new influence.
-In addition, during the War of Succession, the ports of Spanish America were blockaded by British and Dutch fleets.
+Additionally, during the War of the Spanish Succession Spanish America's ports were blockaded by the British and Dutch navies.
 Spain turned to France for help with the export of its goods, which was the first time in Spanish colonial history that legal trade occurred with a foreign nation.
-Prior to this, trade between Spanish-American colonies and other European countries had all occurred on illicit trade circuits.
+Prior to this, trade between Spanish America and non-Spanish Europeans had all occurred on illicit trade circuits.
 The new commercial relationship stimulated the colonial economy, especially that of Chile.